What is whooping cough (pertussis)?

-Who gets pertussis?
+Who gets whooping cough?

-How is pertussis spread?
+How is whooping cough spread?

-What are the symptoms of pertussis?
+What are the symptoms of whooping cough?

-The symptoms of pertussis occur in stages.
+The symptoms of whooping cough occur in stages.
 The first stage begins like a cold with a runny nose, sneezing, mild fever, and cough.
-The cough lasts 1-2 weeks and then worsens.
+The cough lasts 1–2 weeks and then worsens.
 The second stage includes uncontrolled coughing followed by a whooping noise when the person breathes in air.
 During these severe coughing spells, a person might vomit, or the lips or face may look blue from a lack of oxygen.
-Between coughing spells a person may appear well.
-This stage can last 4-6 weeks.
+Between coughing spells, a person may appear well.
+This stage can last 4–6 weeks.
 The last stage is when symptoms begin to disappear.

 How soon after exposure do symptoms appear?